-Changing the complete upper chain pro- tection or the retention spring
+Changing the complete upper chain protection or the retention spring

 Disassemble the chain roller.
-For this purpose hold the nut on the left side of the frame with a ring spanner SW 13 and undo the screw in the chain roller with an Allen key SW 8.
+For this purpose undo the screw in the chain roller with an Allen key SW 8.

 Remember the exact position of the spacers.
 Take the bolt off the frame together with the chain roller.
-Between frame and chain roller is a spacer that is encased in a transparent plastic tube.
+Between frame and chain roller the frame is encased in a transparent plastic tube.

-Take the retention spring off this spacer and put on the new retention spring.
-Turn the spring so that the retention springs run under the spacer to the tubes and the wires lie between frame and chain tube; that way the spirals look outwards.
+Take the retention spring off this plastic tube and put on the new retention spring.
+Turn the spring so that the retention springs run under the spacer to the tubes and the wires lie between frame and chain tube, that way the spirals look outwards.

 Lubricate the shaft of the retaining bolt.
-Push the bolt through the chain roller, the washer, the chain retention hook and the spacer with the retention spring into the frame.
-Put on the washer on the left side, secure the thread with Loctite and tighten the nut with 14-16 Nm.
+Push the bolt through the chain roller, the washer, and the chain retention into the frame.
+Tighten the nut with 14-16 Nm.